Cabestana

 Cabestana is a genus of medium to large sea snails known as predatory whelks, marine gastropod mollusks in the family Cymatiidae.

+Description

+The ventricose shell is umbilicated.
+The whorls are nodosely ribbed.
+The outer lip is dentated internally.

+Distribution

-This genus is found in warm temperate and tropical waters.
+This genus has a cosmopolitan distribution and is found in warm temperate and tropical waters.

 Species

 The genus contains the following species: